Singapore

 Legal research, analysis and drafting support

 For judicial officers and judges, Singaporean courts are conducting experiments for the use of AI for legal research.
 Courts have considered using publicly available options such as ‘Pair Search’, a prototype tool provided by the Government Technology Agency, powered by the same Large Language Models that ChatGPT is built on, for searching policy-related information.
 Users can access resources from the Hansard Parliamentary Reports, Supreme Court judgments and legislation.
-The tool assists users in the preparation of policies and Court decisions using the ‘analyse results’ feature.
+The tool assists users in the preparation of policies and court decisions using the ‘analyse results’ feature.
 Similarly, other legal research databases such as ‘LawNet’, a legal research database offered by the Singapore Academy of Law, have also introduced AI features.

 In July 2025, Justice Aidan Xu, the Judge in Charge of Innovation and Transformation for the Singaporean Judiciary, reflected on experiments to use AI to prepare first drafts of judgments, which judges could then review and adapt, and to engage in a process called ‘red-teaming’, which involved using AI to generate draft judgments for different outcomes in a case to help judges identify the strengths and weaknesses in their reasoning.
 Justice Xu noted the sensitivity of using AI in this context and confirmed that judges would try it out ‘carefully, and impose appropriate training, safeguards and supervision’.
+Addressing the situation again in December 2025, Justice Xu noted judicial 'curiosity' and 'enthusiasm' for the use of AI in summarising broad and complex amounts of materials before judges and hopes that summarisation would help judges get answers more quickly.

 Defence